telavivmakers/geek_code/README.md

 CM--- 		=	Computer?
 Not interested.
 That's those machines with demons in them, right?
 ```

-### M = MICROSOFT
+### MW = MICROSOFT WINDOWS

-A good many geeks suffer through the use of various versions of Microsoft's Windows.
+A good many geeks suffer through the use of various versions of Microsoft Windows.

 Rate your Windows geekiness, and if desired you can include the versions of Windows you have used or are currently using.

-For example: w11+++ means that you are very proficient with Windows 11.
+For example: MW11+++ means that you are very proficient with Windows 11.

 ```
-w++++	=	I am a MS Windows programming god. w+++	=	I write/compile Microsoft code. w++	=	I have 'hacked' my Windows REGEDIT to unlock or fix various bugs on my machine. w+	=	I have installed my own custom sounds, wallpaper, and screen savers so my PC walks and talks like a fun house.
-I have a hundred fonts that I've installed but never used. w	=	I only use Windows for one specific purpose (like running Steam games), but I don't have to like it. w-	=	I'm still trying to install MS Windows and have at least one peripheral that never works right w--	=	MS Windows is a joke operating system.
-No one can find the error codes anymore, and even if they could no one can read hexadecimal to understand them! w---	=	Windows has set back the computing industry by at least 10 years.
+MW++++	=	I am a MS Windows programming god.
+MW+++	=	I write/compile Microsoft code.
+MW++	=	I have 'hacked' my Windows REGEDIT to unlock or fix various bugs on my machine.
+MW+	=	I have installed my own custom sounds, wallpaper, and screen savers so my PC walks and talks like a fun house.
+I have a hundred fonts that I've installed but never used.
+MW	=	I only use Windows for one specific purpose (like running Steam games), but I don't have to like it.
+MW-	=	I'm still trying to install MS Windows and have at least one peripheral that never works right MW--	=	MS Windows is a joke operating system.
+No one can find the error codes anymore, and even if they could no one can read hexadecimal to understand them!
+MW---	=	Windows has set back the computing industry by at least 10 years.
 Bill Gates should be drawn, quartered, hung, shot, poisoned, disembowelled, and then REALLY hurt.
 ```

 ### U = UNIX